Eva M. Mack

-Eva M. Mack (May 10, 1913 - August 18, 1977), also known as Eva Mack and Eva Mack Ringwald, was an American woman lawyer based in Los Angeles, California who joined the law firm of Hugh Ellwood Macbeth Sr., in the 1940s before opening her own law office in 1956.
+Eva M. Mack (May 10, 1913 - August 18, 1977), also known as Eva Mack and Eva Mack Ringwald, was an American lawyer based in Los Angeles, California who joined the law firm of Hugh Ellwood Macbeth Sr., in the 1940s before opening her own law office in 1956.

 Mack was born in Rhode Island and relocated with her family to California during the 1920s.
 She was mentored by her English teacher Ava Carr at Fremont High School in Los Angeles and encouraged to be independent and study law.
 She was one of six women in 1938 to be admitted into the California State Bar.

 Career

 Harvard educated Hugh Ellwood Macbeth Sr. had one of the only law firms in Los Angeles during the 1940s that would include women lawyers in his firm.
 Chiyoko Sakamoto, the first Japanese American woman attorney, also became an associate.

 Mack worked as co-counsel with Macbeth Sr. on the California Supreme Court case Davis v.
 Carter (1948), defending jazz musician Benny Carter against a racial housing covenant case brought by Edythe Davis.
 Benny Carter, who had been successful in composing and arranging music for Hollywood films, purchased a property in violation of restrictions on the deed that prevented those who were not of the Caucasian race from owning property.

 When the case went on appeal to the California Supreme Court, Macbeth Sr. selected Eve Mack to represent Carter in Sacramento.
 The arguments to support Carter, carefully researched by Mack and Macbeth Sr. also included Mack's compassionate plea to the court to honor the equality of all human beings (Brilliant, pg.
 100).

 Benny Carter (1943).
 Eva M. Mack represented the musician and composer and prevailed on May 18, 1948 in the California Supreme Court in the landmark civil rights case Davis vs. Carter.

 Ultimately, citing the U.S. Supreme Court cases Shelley v.
 Kraemer (1948) and Hurd v.
 Hodge (1948) as authorities, the higher court in California also ruled that “the judgment in the trial court refusing to enforce the restrictions is in each case affirmed”.
 Thus the deed that restricted Benny Carter from purchasing a property could not be enforced.

 The 1957 film No Down Payment, based on the novel by John McPartland, touched on some of the discriminatory racial covenant issues referenced in Davis v.
 Carter (1948) in a scene in the film where Asian buyers were discouraged from purchasing a home in the new housing tract by obsolete racial restrictions in the subdivision property deeds that were no longer enforceable.
 At an opening event for the film, Eva M. Mack was acknowledged for her work on the landmark civil rights case.